 Ibn al-Jawzī’s opinion is that seekers of knowledge should not choose to be poor if they can help it, for it leads to neediness toward others, which leads to moral hazards.
 He recommends that they should seek to become financially independent through the seeking of wealth in lawful ways, until they have sufficient wealth to live a dignified existence.

 Meaning that people will not remember them with love and awe, but will only remember them for their talents.

-One of the great Companions of the Prophet, and his Companions.
+One of the great Companions of the Prophet, peace be upon him and his Companions.
 Died in 32 AH.